JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 # Persisting State of Components

-<link-summary>Persisting data that is available after IDE restarts and can be shared between different IDE installations.</link-summary>
+<link-summary>Persisting data that is available after the IDE restarts and can be shared between different IDE installations.</link-summary>

 The IntelliJ Platform provides an API that allows components or services to persist their state between restarts of the IDE.
 The API allows for persisting simple key-value entries and complex state classes.